Recommendations & Conclusions

 The Government must ringfence the funding for the soil health monitoring programme to ensure a long-term commitment to this precious national resource.
 This funding should be on the same scale as funding for the monitoring of other critical assets such as water and air quality.
 The Government should also finalise …

-Government response.
-The government encourages farmers to monitor their own soil health, noting existing SFI payments for soil assessment, and intends to publish further tools and guidance later this year to enable consistent data collection, but did not commit to ringfencing funding …
+The government encourages farmers to monitor their own soil health, noting existing SFI payments for soil assessment, and intends to publish further tools and guidance later this year to enable consistent data collection, but did not commit to ringfencing funding or finalising indicators by December …

 3